edemagbenyo/covid19-screening/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of `nodejs`
+* You have installed the latest version of `Node.js`
 * You have a `<Windows/Linux/Mac>` machine.

 ## Installing covid19-screening